John Pierre Burr: Marriage and family

 In 1817, Burr married Hester Elizabeth ("Hetty") Emory at African Episcopal Church of St. Thomas in Philadelphia.

 Hetty Burr was the co-founder (with Hetty Reckless) of the Moral Reform Retreat, Philadelphia's first shelter for African American women who were "victims of vice".
 Hetty also worked in business, having an employment office, and by 1860 was a dressmaker together with her unmarried daughters Elizabeth and Louisa.

 John and Hetty Burr had at least nine children, including John Emory, Julia Matilda, David, Edward, Martin, Elizabeth, and Louisa.
 Edward and Martin both worked as carpenters.
 The family shared a commitment to the antislavery struggle.

-John Emory Burr became a barber like his father, and was a Grand Master of the Grand United Order of Odd Fellows in America, a fraternal organization.He was also President of the Young Men's Union Literary Association of Philadelphia.
+John Emory Burr became a barber like his father, and was a Grand Master of the Grand United Order of Odd Fellows in America, a fraternal organization.
+He was also President of the Young Men's Union Literary Association of Philadelphia.

 According to the Philadelphia Preservation Alliance, the Burr house was at Fifth and Spruce Streets, in the Society Hill area of the city.
 A Burr descendant places the home instead at Fifth and Locust (then Prune) Streets.

 Legacy

-Burr was buried at Olive Cemetery, but was reinterred to Eden Cemetery in Collingdale, Pennsylvania.

 He aided many refugees from slavery on the Underground Railroad.
 Together with his wife and some of their children, he was active in fraternal organizations that worked for education, charity and civil rights for the African-American community.

 His descendants Mable Burr Cornish and Louella Burr Mitchell Allen saved and collected documentation, photos, and oral histories that recount his period, the First African Episcopal Church of St. Thomas, and the achievements of him and his family.
 In 2005, the Aaron Burr Association welcomed them into the descendant family.
 The documents were shared with the Aaron Burr Association and historical societies, to ensure their preservation.

 In 2018, Burr and his sister Louisa were formally acknowledged by the Aaron Burr Association as the children of Aaron Burr after a DNA test showed a familial link between descendants of John Pierre and Aaron Burr.
 In 2019, a new headstone was unveiled in Eden Cemetery, identifying John Pierre Burr as a "Champion of justice and freedom, conductor on the Underground railroad".